yermanjulia/colors/README.md

 ### Dependencies
 The application depends on:

-`Chroma.js:` A small JavaScript library for dealing with colors.
+-**Chroma.js**: A small JavaScript library for dealing with colors.
 It is used to calculate the luminance of color to determine the best text color for contrast.

-`Font Awesome:` A toolkit for web icons.
+-**Font Awesome**: A toolkit for web icons.
 It is used for the lock and unlocks icons in the color columns.

-`Google Fonts:` A library of licensed fonts.
+-**Google Fonts:** A library of licensed fonts.
 The application uses the 'Roboto', 'Barlow', and 'Poppins' fonts.